Courmayeur – September 16 2014

 The training progressed without interruptions.
-When I had started on January 7, I was still suffering from minor injuries from my 100-miler: metatarsal pain, sesamoiditis, Morton’s neuroma on the left foot, plantar fasciitis on the right one, Achilles’ tendonitis on both, knee pain: you name it and I probably had it!
+When I had started on January 7, I was still suffering from minor injuries from my 100-miler: metatarsal pain, Sesamoiditis, Morton’s nuroma on the left foot, plantar fasciitis on the right one, Achilles’ tendonitis on both, knee pain: you name it and I probably had it!
 It may sound dramatic but it was the same post-race shit most ultra runners temporarily suffer from, nothing more, nothing less.
 This time around, I decided I would try running through my injuries rather than taking a break to recover as I had done for previous injuries.
 Luckily, I found out I was able to run on a treadmill without much pain.
-The more I trained though, the more I kept recovering, but the more injuries I seemd to keep getting.
+The more I trained though, the more I kept recovering, but the more injuries I seemed to keep getting.
 Each time I had to figure out a way to treat it, hoping the new injury would slowly heal without having to take a break from running.
-First I got sciatica pain due to a piriformis inflammation, then I injured my lower back.
+First I got sciatica pain due to a Piriformis inflammation, then I injured my lower back.
 Eventually, I got back Achille’s tendonitis and plantar fasciitis – two favorites of mine!

 I eventually decided on a training plan and stuck to it, unsure of whether it would be the right approach or not: the only way to find out was by trial and error and I figured I’d have to adapt depending on how I was feeling and responding to the training.
 On April 21 I finally went back to the trails and started hiking roughly 50 Km every Saturday with 20 to 35 Km jobs on Sundays.
 During the week, I’d put in another 30 to 50 Km, with 440.77 Km in July and a peak weeks of around 140 Km.
 Probably too much for my body and ended up having to taper drastically starting mid-August due to fatigue and problems with my legs and especially the ankles.